Wei-RongRong2/RojakLanguageSentimentAnalysis/README.md

 4. In the Jupyter Notebook interface, open the `RojakLanguageSentimentAnalysis.ipynb` file.

 5. Run the cells in the notebook to execute the clustering analysis.

+## Web Application

+The `web_app` folder contains the code for the website development.
+This includes:

+- **app.py**: The Flask application used to serve the web application.
+- **templates/**: Contains the HTML, CSS, and JavaScript files that define the front-end of the web application.
+- **static/**: Contains static assets such as images.

+### Running the Web Application

+To run the web application locally:

+1. Navigate to the `web_app` directory:
+    ```bash
+    cd web_app
+    ```
+2. Install the required Python packages:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. Run the Flask application:
+    ```bash
+    python app.py
+    ```

+This will start the web application locally, and you can access it by navigating to `http://127.0.0.1:5000` in your web browser.

+The web application is also deployed on Render, where it can be accessed online.

+## GUI Application

+In addition to the web application, you can also run a graphical user interface (GUI) application:

+1. Navigate to the `web_app` directory:
+    ```bash
+    cd web_app
+    ```
+2. Install `tkinter` if it's not already installed:
+    ```bash
+    pip install tk
+    ```
+3. Run the GUI application:
+    ```bash
+    python GUI_model_deployment.py
+    ```

+This will launch a desktop application using Tkinter, providing an interface to make predictions.

 ## Methodology